 Figure K

- The injection may take up to 10 seconds.
+The injection may take up to 10 seconds.

- You may hear a second “click” during the injection but you should continue to hold the pre-filled pen firmly against your skin until the purple indicator stops moving.
+You may hear a second “click” during the injection but you should continue to hold the pre-filled pen firmly against your skin until the purple indicator stops moving.

- When the purple indicator has stopped moving, release the green button.
+When the purple indicator has stopped moving, release the green button.
 Lift the pre-filled pen straight off of the injection site at a 90° angle to remove the needle from the skin.
 The needle-shield will then move out and lock into place covering the needle (See Figure L).